mikf/gallery-dl/docs/configuration.rst

     ``["info.json"]``
 Description
     List of extra files to be added to a ZIP archive.
+Note

-    Note: Relative paths are relative to the current `download directory <extractor.*.directory_>`__.
+    Relative paths are relative to the current `download directory <extractor.*.directory_>`__.